Category Archives: Book Reviews

 If this is the original form of the passage, then Josephus had some solid historical information about Jesus’s life: Jesus was known for his wisdom and teaching; he was thought to have done remarkable deeds; he had numerous followers; he was condemned to be crucified by Pontius Pilate because of Jewish accusations brought against him; and he continued to have followers among the Christians after his death.

-As can be expected, Ehrman spends considerable time detailing why the gospels must be considered as historical sources.
+As can be expected, Ehrman spends considerable space detailing why the gospels must be considered as historical sources.
 Ehrman does a good job defending the view that that gospels are a historical source and certainly are appropriate for use in determining whether or not Jesus existed.
 Mythicists like to reduce the gospels down to one gospel, Mark, and Ehrman makes short work of the folly of such an argument.

 Ehrman concludes his chapter on The Gospels as Historical Sources with this: